 Key Points

-• “Social justice” and other similar concepts in the Woke medicine milieu often misidentify causes of health problems.
-Consequently, “social justice” medicine has the potential to endanger patient safety and lead to the misallocation of funding and resources in medicine and public health.
+The concept “social justice” started in university humanities departments, but has now entered the fields of science and medicine.
+A major issue with “social justice” philosophy in medicine (i.e., Woke medicine) is that it often misattributes causes of health problems.
+Consequently, “social justice” medicine has the potential to endanger patient safety and lead to the misallocation of funding and resources in the fields of medicine and public health.

 Related Content at The Nuzzo Letter